AlexJReid/blog/content/posts/monoblok/index.md

 Once the over-rev alert is sitting on a pub/sub subject rather than buried in a log file, it becomes a hook for anything else you want to hang off it.
 A small service subscribed to `car.*.rpm.alert` can push a notification to Peter's phone the moment it fires.
 Another can look up the customer against the rental record and fire off a politely-worded text message reminding them that the car is leased, not theirs, and that the limiter exists for a reason.

-The dashcam trigger is the interesting one.
-Grabbing a still is time-sensitive: the moment you want captured is *now*, not thirty seconds later when the 5G link comes back after a tunnel or a patch of rural Wales with no signal.
+Grabbing a dashcam still is time-sensitive: the moment you want captured is *now*, not thirty seconds later when the 5G link comes back after a tunnel or a patch of rural Wales with no signal.
 Therefore, that subscriber runs on the Pi itself, on the same broker, and pokes the dashcam over the local network the instant the alert lands on the subject.
 No uplink required.
 Because the alert payload carries the offending RPM reading, the subscriber can stamp it straight onto the image before saving: a JPEG with `8,420 RPM` burned into the corner is a lot harder to argue with at handover than a log line.
 The notification and SMS services live back at the office and pick up the same alert whenever the 5G link is healthy again, because the broker buffers anything that couldn't be delivered.
 Same subject, two very different latency and connectivity profiles, but with no extra plumbing.

 These are just plain subscribers to a clean, meaningful stream.
 You can add or remove them without touching the car, the Pi or the patchbay rules.